it-dept-cis/RABET-V-Pilot/WorkingModel/Activities/Testing_Rules_Determination.md

 This uses the Security Service Architectural Maturity (SSAM) scores from the architecture review.
 Decision options will be 3 ranges set specifically for each product.

-### Software Development Maturity
+### Software Development Considerations
-These test conditions are related to the technology providers Software Development Maturity (SDM) scores.
+These test conditions are related to the technology providers Software Development Maturity (SDM) scores and artifacts.

 #### Software Assurance Maturity